geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

-Form words from element abbreviations in the periodic table of elements.
+Form words with element abbreviations from the periodic table of elements.
-Find ALL POSSIBLE variations.
+Find ALL POSSIBLE variations of each word.

 - GENERAL OVERVIEW OF ALGORITHM -